Video game controversies: Pro-social behavior

-In 2010, Tobias Greitemeyer and Silvia Osswald conducted a series of 4 experiments where some people played a prosocially themed video game, and others played a neutral video game.
+In 2010, Tobias Greitemeyer and Silvia Osswald conducted a series of four experiments where some people played a prosocially themed video game, and others played a neutral video game.
 They found that the people who played the prosocial game were more helpful compared to the people who played the neutral game when another person had a mishap and asked for help.
 The people who played prosocial games were also more likely to assist in further experiments as a favor to the researcher, and more likely to step in and calm down a situation where someone was being harassed.

 In 2012, a study approved by Iowa State University assessed whether prosocial games could promote helpful behavior in children.
 In this study, children aged 9–14 years old played three different types of video games.
 They were first assessed for aggression in order to avoid confounding.
 Afterwards, they completed a puzzle task with a partner and then assigned tangrams to a fictitious person in another room.
 The participants were told that the person in the other room, who they did not know was not actually real, had an opportunity to win a prize.
 The children were told they were not eligible for the gift card.
 The measure for helpful or hurtful behavior was based on how many easy or difficult tangrams they assigned to the fictitious person.
 Results indicated that playing prosocial games significantly more helpful behaviors in children than those who played violent video games.
 Conversely, playing violent video games had significantly more hurtful behaviors in children than the children who played prosocial games.
 Deviations from the expected pattern were also non-significant.
 The short-term effects observed after only thirty minutes of playing are substantial enough to consider the possibility that the longer amount of time a child plays a video game, the more effect it will have on their behavior.
 The researchers concluded that playing prosocial games affects a child's social cognition, because it changes their attitudes and affect.
 It is also important to note that outside the confines of a study, playing a video game may affect how a child acts, but it is not the only factor present that can affect this.

 A study conducted in June 2014 at the University of Buffalo concluded that violent behavior in a virtual environment could lead to players' increased sensitivity of the moral codes that they violated, due to immoral behavior in video games eliciting guilt in players.

-Mental health disorders

-Studies have shown that video games, whether they are designed to be therapeutic or not, can be used to lower anxiety levels of those who suffer from chronic anxiety issues.
-Furthermore, a study done on children with mental disorders showed specifically designed therapeutic games, that provide a "lifelike alternate reality", which can help treat problems such as schizophrenia, anxiety disorders, and ADHD.